diegosempreboni/X-Men/README.md

 Please follow the instruction below on how to run the X-Men tool:

 1. Be sure that Java, Python and Tamarin are correctly installed on your machine.
+2. Download the project folder on your machine.
-2. Open a terminal and go to the folder which cointains the wolverine.py file
+3. Open a terminal and go to the folder which cointains the wolverine.py file
-3. Execute wolverine.py using:
+4. Execute wolverine.py using:
    ```sh
    python3 wolverine.py
    ```